Our work is mainly centred around the following main themes:

 Law for Change

-Launched in 2022, Law for Change is an initiative offering financial support to legal actions that can contribute to lasting social change and tangible benefit to the public good.
+Launched in 2022, Law for Change offers financial support to legal actions that can contribute to lasting social change and tangible benefit to the public good.
 The fund was set up in conjunction with philanthropist Stephen Kinsella and law reformer Charles Keidan to address real societal harms through legal actions in the public interest.

 Link for Change